 It just happens to be in China – Memories of the Future

 In 1998 I travelled to China for the first time, from Beijing along the Yellow River to Kashgar in the northwest of the country.
 Three more sojourns would follow, most recently in 2018.
 And it was over that arc of time spanning twenty years that I took my photographs, analogue initially, then digital.
 And it was over that arc of time spanning twenty years that I took my photographs, analogue initially, then digital.
-It is an arc that also encompassed the revolutionary developments in photographic technology and the rapid change in society’s restructuring.
+It is an arc that also encompassed the revolutionary developments in photographic technology, and at the same time the rapid change in society’s restructuring in this in this vast, populous country.
 Both had a huge impact on my perceptions and my conceptions of images.
 On my first trips, the vistas of panoramic landscapes in a multi-national and predominantly agricultural state and the quotidian scenes in urban and rural settings reminded me of pre-modern times in our way of life in the West.
 These were aspects I felt I was familiar with from historical depictions and portrayals, aspects where socio-political and economic trends have proceeded apace – compared with a single lifetime – over centuries, accompanied by war, political violence and exploitation, population growth and diminishing poverty.

 During my subsequent stays in China it occurred to me that it must somehow be possible to capture in the dimension of a lifetime that which is at the mercy of the accelerating and expanding world if it is not to lose all significance for the individual life itself.
 There I perceived the unrelenting eradication of experiences and the spaces they occupy more as a sudden occurrence than would have been possible in such a stunning way in my immediate surroundings.
 An odd situation, as if time was more alive in me than I was in time.
 World-time and life-time intersect in an unusual way.
 Hence the astonishment, and the wonderment.
 And the assumption that the life awareness of people with a much older, far more distant culture must today be a profoundly different one in terms of their experiences.